ahrends/FisherKernel/README.md

 # Fisher Kernel

-!
-This is the beta version of the code that has not been fully tested yet !

 Code to construct Fisher Kernels from HMMs obtained from the HMM-MAR toolbox (https://github.com/OHBA-analysis/HMM-MAR) to predict phenotypes from models of brain dynamics.

 See FisherKernel_example.m for examples.
 Script includes examples for Gaussian HMM and TDE-HMM, using the Fisher kernel in a SVM and in kernel ridge regression.